kgoebber/Met_Computer_Apps/fortran_structure/fortran-datatypes.md

 ## Fortran Data Types and Defining Variables

 In order for a Fortran compiler to know how to convert your source code into object code, it needs to know what type of variables you have.
 Is the variable a number?
 If so, is it just an integer or is it real (does it have decimal values)?
 Or is the variable a logic value (i.e., True or False)?
-While it may seem cumbersome to have to define a varaiables type, it is always useful to the programmer to know and tell the program what the data type of a variable should be.
+While it may seem cumbersome to have to define a variables type, it is always useful to the programmer to know and tell the program what the data type of a variable should be.

 ### Data Types